Homemade Pigs in a Blanket

 - Customize your own Pigs in a Blanket with cheese, bacon, your favorite toppings and more.
-They skies the limit with this one.
+The skies the limit with this one.

 I’ve seen a few recipes where they fry their Pigs in a Blanket but I much prefer to bake them in a 350 degree oven until puffed and golden brown.
 I don’t really love the mess of frying and, seriously, these easy Pigs in a Blanket are fabulous just as they are baked in an oven.
 No need for extra calories!

-Baking your Pigs in a Blanket doesn’t take long at all, simply pop them in the oven for about 15 minutes and you’re ready to go!
+Baking mini Pigs in a Blanket doesn’t take long at all, simply pop them in the oven for about 15 minutes and you’re ready to go!

-To FREEZE your Pigs in a Blanket, simply assemble as directed and freeze in a single layer on a baking sheet.
-Once the pigs in a blanket are frozen, transfer to a zip top freezer bag and return to the freezer for up to 2 months.
+To FREEZE, simply assemble as directed and freeze in a single layer on a baking sheet.
+Once they are frozen, transfer to a zip top freezer bag and return to the freezer for up to 2 months.